kyma-project/website/content/blog-posts/2021-05-13-release-notes-1.23/index.md

 Additionally, with one of the upcomming releases, we will introduce a serverless runtime based on newer 3.10 python version ([#11299](https://github.com/kyma-project/kyma/issues/11299)).

 It is rather uncommon to pass IPv4 addresses with leading zeros.
-Still, if you want to tolerate leading zeros, you can pre-process your inputs as described in the [workaround](https://bugs.python.org/msg390353).
+Still, if you want to tolerate leading zeros in your serverless python based functions, you can pre-process your inputs as described in the [workaround](https://bugs.python.org/msg390353).